tvee24537/project_1/README.md

 ## Code of Conduct

 Everyone interacting in the Project1 project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'pragmatic-mapping-3510'/project_1/blob/master/CODE_OF_CONDUCT.md).

+## Acknowledgments

+Avi Flombaum's Daily Deals Gem was used as reference for this Gem.